jtlowe/studio-icons/README.md

 # Studio Icons (Visual Studio Code Icon Theme)
-Featuring official Visual Studio icons from the [Visual Studio 2015 Image Library] (https://msdn.microsoft.com/en-us/library/ms246582.aspx).
+Featuring official icons from the [Visual Studio 2015 Image Library] (https://msdn.microsoft.com/en-us/library/ms246582.aspx).
 These icons have been color optimized to work well for dark, light, and high contrast themes.
 I welcome any feedback or suggestions.

 **NOTE:** High Contrast icons do not currently render for the High Contrast theme.
 [Track bug progress](https://github.com/Microsoft/vscode/issues/14243#event-833916052)